easy-edx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

        * ``correct``: Boolean; 'true', 'false'
        * ``input_type``: string; The type of value that the student supplies for the ``response_type``.
-Based on the XML element names used in the Advanced Editor.
+Based on the XML element names used in the advanced editor.
 Examples include 'checkboxgroup', 'radiogroup', 'choicegroup', and 'textline'.
        * ``question``: string; Provides the text of the question.
        * ``response_type``: string; The type of problem.
-Based on the XML element names used in the Advanced  Editor.
+Based on the XML element names used in the advanced editor.
 Examples include 'choiceresponse', 'optionresponse', and 'multiplechoiceresponse'.
        * ``variant``: number; For problems that use problem randomization features such as answer pools or choice shuffling, contains the unique